IceandFire04/IceandFire04/README.md

 ## Hi!
 I'm IceandFire04, and I like playing video games among other non-virtual things.
 I like programming, art, swimming, and music composing.

-My favorite games are Plants vs. Zombies, Terraria (Calamity too), classic Doom and every now and then Geometry Dash _(If you couldn't tell from my stars)_.
+My favorite games are Plants vs. Zombies, Terraria (Calamity too), Doom and every now and then Geometry Dash _(If you couldn't tell from my stars)_.
 I mostly learn how to code from modding, mainly from the games mentioned.

 ### Languages I'm Learning